jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 for TypeScript, so great that other LSP implementations don't give TypeScript a lot of love.
 This is an attempt to rectify that, if only slightly.

-These are simple Lua functions that you could write yourself and include directly in your config.
-I put them together to save time digging through source code and centralize information that would otherwise remain buried in Reddit threads and random dotfile repos.

 ## Features

 - Organize imports (exposed as `:TSLspOrganize`)